Makpar-Innovation-Laboratory/react-template-test/README.md

 ## Introduction

+This is a template for a **React** application.
+There are two ways to deploy it.

+1. Into a *nginx* container.

+A *Dockerfile* in the project root builds the application inside of a **NodeJs** image and then copies the artifacts into a **nginx** container.

+2. Into an S3 bucket.

-This is a template for a containerized **React** application that is deployed onto an nginx server.
-There is also a pipeline template in the */devop/* folder for a **BitBucket** pipeline that is preconfigured to deploy the **React** app to S3 instead of a container-based deployment.
+There is also a pipeline template in the */devop/* folder for a **BitBucket** pipeline that is preconfigured to deploy the **React** app to an S3 bucket configured to statically serve a website.
 The pipeline *yml* needs copied into the root of the project and the pipeline initialized through **BitBucket**'s UI.
 See [Pipeline](#pipeline) and [/devops/bitbucket-pipelines.yml](/devops/bitbucket-pipelines.yml) for more information about the CI/CD pipeline.

 ## Quickstart